-Statement Description Tags v6-bias · · server, query Indicates the number of milliseconds of preference to give to IPv6 name servers. validate-except dnssec Specifies a list of domain names at and beneath which DNSSEC valida- tion should not be performed. version server Specifies the version number of the server to return in response to a version.bind query. view view Allows a name server to answer a DNS query differently depending on who is asking. window query Specifies the length of time during which responses are tracked. zero-no-soa-ttl zone, server, query Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. zero-no-soa-ttl-cache zone, server, query Sets the time to live (TTL) to zero when caching a negative response to an SOA query. zone Specifies the zone in a BIND 9 con- figuration. zone zone-propagation-delay zone, dnssec Sets the propagation delay from the time a zone is first updated to when the new version of the zone is served by all secondary servers. zone-statistics Controls the level of statistics gathered for all zones. zone, logging
+Statement Description Tags view Allows a name server to answer a DNS query differently depending on who is asking. view window Specifies the length of time during which responses are tracked. query zero-no-soa-ttl Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. zone, query, server zero-no-soa-ttl-cache Sets the time to live (TTL) to zero when caching a negative response to an SOA query. zone, query, server zone Specifies the zone in a BIND 9 con- figuration. zone zone-propagation-delay Sets the propagation delay from the time a zone is first updated to when the new version of the zone is served by all secondary servers. zone, dnssec zone-statistics Controls the level of statistics gath- ered for all zones. zone, logging